mliljedahl/telldus-core-mqtt/README.md

 The following are the known limitations.

 * telldus-core do not compile in alpine linux 3.14.
 * The only sensors that have been tested are the temperature and humidity sensors.
-As for devices only on/off switches have been tested.
+As for devices on/off switches and dimmers have been tested.
 * Tested with a TellStick Duo, might also work with the TellStick or other controllers supported by telldus-core.